sinisbad123/PythonPDFReaderAndWriter/README.md

 # PDF SKU Reader and Writer

 A Python tool that extracts SKU codes and quantities from waybill PDFs and generates comprehensive summary reports with stamped annotations.
+Available as both a command-line tool and a modern web interface.

 ## Description